-Figure 48.
+Figure 46.
 Submit the application.

-After selecting “submit application,” the applicants will be shown the below page (Figure 49) which contains a summary of the information, as well as additional information links that can help them understand the process for their application.
-They will also be able to print out the verification page and keep it for their records.
+After selecting “submit application,” the applicants will be shown the below page (Figure 47) which contains a summary of the information, as well as additional information links that can help them understand the process for their application.
+They will also be able to print out the verification page and a copy of the submitted form to keep for their records.

-Figure 49.
+Figure 47.
 Information summary.